The Lost Optical Encoder Demo Box

-We recently teamed up with one of our distributors to create a Demo box that showcased our QD145 optical encoder with a Delta Tau PLC and touchscreen panel.
+We recently teamed up with one of our Optical Encoder Distributors to create a Demo box that showcased our QD145 encoder with a Delta Tau PLC and touchscreen panel.
 It was sent off to a trade show where potential customers would get to spin the encoder and watch on the screen as counts were incremented and decremented and needles on dials spun.

 I thought the Optical Encoder Demo box would make for a fantastic topic to write a post on, so that was my plan as soon as the demo box returned from the show.

 Well… it never did come back.
 I would love to tell you that I did such a great job on it that our distributor insisted on keeping it but the truth of the matter is that it was lost in shipping.